-Figure 1.21: Hiding Columns Hidden columns are represented by a small blue triangle in the ruler bar
+Figure 1.21: Hiding Columns Hidden columns are represented by a small blue triangle in the ruler bar.

-Representing a group with a single sequence
+Representing a Group with a Single Sequence

 Instead of hiding a group completely, it is sometimes useful to work with just one representative sequence.
-The $\langle Sequence\ ID \rangle \Rightarrow Represent\ group\ with\ \langle Sequence\ ID \rangle$ option from the sequence ID pop-up menu enables this variant of the hidden groups function.
+The <Sequence $ID> \Rightarrow$ Represent group with <Sequence ID> option from the sequence ID pop-up menu enables this variant of the hidden groups function.
 The remaining representative sequence can be visualized and manipulated like any other.
 However, any alignment edits that affect the sequence will also affect the whole sequence group.

-Exercise 7: Hiding and revealing regions
+Exercise 7: Hiding and Revealing Regions

-- 7.a.
-Close all windows then open the PFAM accession PF03460.
+7.a.
+Close all windows, open the Full alignment for PFAM accession PF08975.
 Select a contiguous set of sequences by clicking and dragging on the sequence ID panel.
-Right click on the selected sequence IDs and select Hide Sequences. - 7.b.
-Right click on the blue triangle indicating hidden sequences and select Reveal Sequences.
-(If you have hidden all sequences then you will need to use the alignment window menu option $View \Rightarrow Show \Rightarrow All Sequences$.) - 7.c.
-Repeat but using a non-contiguous set of sequences.
+Right click on the selected sequence IDs to bring up the sequence ID pop-up menu, select Hide Sequences.

+- 7.b.
+Right click on the blue triangle indicating hidden sequences and select Reveal Sequences in the panel.
+(If you have hidden all sequences then you will need to use the alignment window menu option $View \Rightarrow Show \Rightarrow All\ Sequences$.) - 7.c.
+Repeat the process but use a non-contiguous set of sequences.
 Note that when multiple regions are hidden there are two options, Reveal Sequences and Reveal All. - 7.d.
-Repeat the above but hiding and revealing columns instead of sequences. - 7.e.
-Select a region of the alignment, add in some additional columns to the selection, and experiment with the 'Hide all but selected region' function. - 7.f.
-Select some sequences and pick one to represent the rest.
-Bring up the sequence ID pop-up menu for that sequence and select the Represent group with <Sequence ID> option.
-Use the pop-up menu again to reveal the hidden sequences that you just picked a representative for.
+Repeat the above using columns to hide and reveal columns instead of sequences. - 7.e.
+Select a region of the alignment, then add in some additional columns to the selection, and experiment with the 'Hide all but selected region' function in $View \Rightarrow Hide \Rightarrow All$ but selected region. - 7.f.
+Select some sequences and pick one to represent the rest by hovering the mouse over this sequence.
+Bring up the Sequence ID pop-up menu by right clicking and then select (Sequence ID name) \Rightarrow Represent group with (Sequence ID name).
+To reveal these hidden sequences, right click on the Sequence ID and in the pop-up menu select Reveal All.